How to Help Avoid Water Damage in Your Kitchen

 This means water damage in your kitchen may significantly impact your day-to-day life and your finances.
 But you can help avoid it by understanding where kitchen leaks come from, the types of water damage that can happen and the extent of loss it may cause.

 The main sources of water damage in the kitchen are your sink, refrigerator and dishwasher.
-Each of these have water supply lines that can leak, crack or corrode.
+These all have water supply lines that can leak, crack or corrode.
 In addition, dishwashers and sinks have drain lines that could fail, potentially leading to water damage under cabinets, in the floors below or in adjacent rooms.

 This is why consistent checkups and any necessary repairs or replacement of your kitchen appliances and plumbing is key.
 Your homeowners insurance is typically designed to cover water damage situations that were unforeseen and fast-moving.
 It may not cover some damages that resulted from lack of maintenance or those that were known but not promptly addressed.
 Speak with your insurance agent to learn more.